You can find the MHS Course Guide here

 Final: Multi–Genre Writing Portfolio Project

-English 12 A/B prepares all students for life after high school, whether they are headed to college or straight into the workforce.
+English 12 A/B prepares students for life after high school, whether they are headed to college or into the workforce.
 Each half year course, offered sequentially, allows students to further develop strong and sophisticated reading, writing, speaking and listening skills.
-Students will read some of the most studied literature of the English language, including short stories, poetry, graphic novels, essays and articles.
-Students will study works of both classic and modern writers and develop “every day” writing skills – working on college entrance essays, business letters and creative pieces.
-Class projects will allow students to select and explore a variety of written pieces and writing styles based on their interests.
+Students will develop college entrance essays, business letters and creative pieces.
+Class projects will allow students to select and explore written pieces and writing styles based on their interests.

 Credit: .5 credits each